"You never forget the face of the person who is your last hope."

 That's what Provodnikov was because that's essentially all he is.
 He doesn't give a damn about sticking his entire head in the oven, so long as he can see and smell the apple pie up close almost the whole way through.

 Pacquiao finds a way to open and shut the door at different times throughout until its done.

 But Chris will be just about what Oscar was on the morning of November 22nd, and I don't mean that with disrespect.
-De La Hoya was still a very good fighter who simply faced the wrong style and speed that night.
+He'll be far more chiseled, but not nearly as nuanced as even that Oscar.
+He's just a very good boxer who's simply facing the wrong style and speed tonight.

-Its dimensions and space that will determine this fight and it all boils down to footwork - not hunting.
-Chris will be no more talented than that version of De La Hoya was when he faces "Pac Man", and Manny will fight him the exact same way.
+Its dimensions and space that will determine this fight and it all boils down to footwork - not hunting. .

 You'll see that Chris will be all over the place in the ring; sometimes advancing Pacquiao himself - or sometimes in retreat.
 Every bad step he takes with his long legs will give Pacquiao's quick feet the time to position for strikes from angles he likes.

 Every single bad miss from Algieri (and he'll have a lot of them), will make it that much harder for his long arms to get back in time to protect him from getting chipped up in ways he won't understand.
 They say seeing is believing, but he won't be able to see what's making him lose faith.

 Marquez, in an interview with boxingscene.com, chimed in on Algieri's chances against Pacquiao.